mclevey/CV/cv_mclevey.md

 \footnotesize{\ind Italics = student at time of publication}\bigskip
 \normalsize

+\ind Kathryn S. Plaisance, *Alexander V. Graham*, John McLevey, and *Janet Michaud*.
+Forthcoming.
+"Show Me the Numbers: A Quantitative Portrait of the Attitudes, Experiences, and Values of Philosophers of Science." *Synthese*.

 \ind Owen Gallupe, John McLevey, and Sarah Brown.
 2018.
 "Selection or Influence?
 A Meta-Analysis of the Association between Peer and Personal Offending." *Journal of Quantitative Criminology*.
 1-23.

 \ind John McLevey, *Alexander Graham*, *Reid McIlroy-Young*, *Pierson Browne*, and Kathryn S. Plaisance.
 2018.
 "Interdisciplinarity and Insularity in the Diffusion of Knowledge: An Analysis of Disciplinary Boundaries Between Philosophy of Science and the Sciences." *Scientometrics*.
 117(1):331-349.